-With the trade deadline fast approaching and the Canadiens fortunes slipping by the day, my attention soon turned to the teams soon to be UFA's, namely Markov, Souray, and Rivet on defense.
+With the trade deadline fast approaching and the Canadiens fortunes slipping by the day, my attention soon turned to the teams soon to be UFA's, namely Andrei Markov, Sheldon Souray, and Craig Rivet on defense.
 While I'm becoming more indifferent to Markov by the day, I'm hoping more and more than GM Gainey finds a way to make big Sheldon happy.
 From there it's Rivet, only at the right price.

 For someone who has watched the hockey landscape evolve over the decades, free agency still doesn't sit well with me.
 I've always felt that a team losing a player to free agency should be in some way compensated.

 Losing players for little or no return reminded me of the late '70's, early '80's period for Montreal, where greats retired with no dividend to the team.
 While I'm all in favor of great players playing their entire career for one team, the Habs were somewhat decimated by a whole roster of uncashable assets from the '70's dynasty.

 Towards the end of the Canadiens four Cup run in 1979, Genaral Manager Sam Pollock retired and coach Scotty Bowman, upset at not being handed the GM's job, fled to Buffalo.
 Neither position was ably filled.